Yeqzids/Yeqzids.GitHub.io/index.md

 ## Hi there!

 ### My name is Quanzhi, you can call me QZ.
-I am an astronomer at [Caltech](http://www.caltech.edu/)/[IPAC](http://www.ipac.caltech.edu/).
+I am a postdoctoral astronomer at [Caltech](http://www.caltech.edu/)/[IPAC](http://www.ipac.caltech.edu/).
 I am mostly interested in small bodies in the Solar System -- namely asteroids, comets and meteoroids.

 For the most part of my current work, I use the data collected by the [Zwicky Transient Facility (ZTF) project](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to discover and characterize near-Earth asteroids, and to understand why and how comets get activated.
 I also use a range of worldwide facilities provided by the [GROWTH consortium](http://growth.caltech.edu/) to study these intriguing objects.

-I was lured into astronomy by stars when I was a kid.
-Nowadays I still enjoy going out for stargazing in my spare time.
+I was lured into astronomy by the stars when I was a kid.
+Nowadays I still enjoy going out for stargazing during my spare time.
 I also have a passion for classical music and play viola and cello at Caltech's [Chamber Music program](http://chambermusic.caltech.edu/).

 ###### Photo by Hung-Chin Lin